Virtual Threads

 JDBC is a blocking API.
 Every executeQuery() blocks the calling thread until the database responds.
 Historically, this meant one platform thread per concurrent database operation — expensive at scale.

-The traditional workarounds each add complexity:
+The usual workarounds each add complexity:

 - Kotlin coroutines require